 Beetroot Capsules Explained

 They also tend to have a longer shelf life than fresh beets.
 If you decide to take beetroot capsules, speak to your doctor about how many you should be taking and when.
-So, there’s really no excuse now – even if you can’t think of a way to incorporate beets into your diet, or can’t stand the taste, you can still access the health benefits of beets.
+So, there’s really no excuse now.
+Even if you can’t think of a way to incorporate beets into your diet, you can still reap their benefits.
 A quick pill or two and you’re good to go!

 As beetroots do have some strong compounds, it might be best to work beets into your diet with care.
 But once you do, you’ll be able to access all the tremendous benefits found in this incredible root vegetable.
 Our bodies are miracles, no denying that!